 Get signed up to Portugal TV with this guide to television in Portugal, including a list of Portuguese television channels and a guide on how to get English TV in Portugal.

 In Portugal, you can typically get many English channels along with free-to-view without any cost to you on Portuguese television channels.

 Digital television was introduced to Portugal much later than the rest of Europe, with digital broadcasts starting in 2009.
 The service consists of six channels that are free to access with a seventh channel that is used as a test channel for High Definition broadcasts.
 It is widely anticipated that all of the terrestrial channels will start to be broadcast in High Definition in the near future.

 Portugal switched to a digital broadcasting system in 2012, and all TVs now sold in the country are compatible with digital and HD formats.
 While they’re not particularly common, 3D TVs are also available.

 Portugal TV channels

-Portuguese television is free to view, but you’ll need to pay a small Portugal TV licence fee which is automatically included on your electricity bill.
+Portuguese television is free to view, but you’ll need to pay a small Portugal TV license fee which is automatically included in your electricity bill.

 Many people who move to Portugal decide to have a package installed that enables them to watch Sky television because some say there is not much on Portuguese television channels to get excited about.